-Storage shortage is a reality for many iPhone owners: whether the culprit is apps, music or (most commonly) photos and videos, most of us have run out of space at some key moment.
+Storage shortage is a reality for many iPhone owners: whether the culprit is apps, music or (most commonly) photos and videos, most of us have run out of space at a key moment.
 And you can't upgrade an iPhone's internal storage.

 But don't worry: help is at hand.
-In this article we share our top tips for managing the storage available on your iPhone, getting the most out of every last megabyte and freeing up space for new apps and photos.
+In this article we share our top tips for managing and optimising the storage available on your iPhone, getting the most out of every last megabyte and freeing up space for new apps and photos.

 As an aside, please note that even though you can't upgrade the internal storage, you can supplement an iPhone's capacity with external storage accessories; it's also worth reading our wider-ranging tips on how to increase iPhone storage through various means.